What Financial Arrangements Should You Consider When Moving Into a Care Home?

 NHS continuing healthcare

 NHS continuing healthcare is a package of care arranged and funded by the NHS.
-It is non-means tested and to be eligible, your primary need must relate to your health and the meet the criteria set out by the NHS National Framework.
+It is non-means tested and to be eligible, your primary need must relate to your health and meet the criteria set out by the NHS National Framework.

 The package covers the care home fees, including the cost of accommodation, personal care and health care costs.